 Sponsored by Tourism Oita

 Oita Prefecture has plenty of tourist attractions on offer, but you will not likely find Saiki Castle Ruins in your typical tourist guide.
-Known as one Japan’s premier samurai towns, Saiki may be worth a visit on your next trip to the prefecture.
+Known as one of Japan’s premier samurai towns, Saiki may be worth a visit on your next trip to the prefecture.

 Getting to Saiki